Cookies on the SIM Sherpa website

 Sky offer unlimited streaming data for their TV apps on every phone and SIM only contract.
 This lets you stream these apps on mobile data, without eating into your monthly allowance.

-It’s really generous, letting you stream your favourite films and series on the go without having to worry about how much data you’re using.
-When we tested it we found it worked just as we expected it to:
+It’s a genuinely generous benefit that lets you stream your favourite shows and movies on the go without worrying about your data usage.
+We tested it in real life and found it worked just as we expected:

 To test out whether or not their unlimited streaming was really unlimited we left the Sky Sports app streaming on data for a few hours.

-We came back after letting it stream for three hours and our phone claimed we had got through 3GB of data, which would have eaten up our entire monthly allowance:
+After letting it stream for three hours we returned and found our phone said we had used up 3GB of data, which would have used up our whole data allowance:

 Screenshot of app data usage showing 3GB